 Among Jewish women, there are numerous paradigmatic cases of those who were born and trained in architecture in Europe and then succeeded in their career in Israel.
-Born in Germany into a family of Zionist sympathisers, Charlotte, called Lotte Cohn (Charlottenburg, 1893 - Tel Aviv, 1983) played a vital role in the architectural construction of Israel for almost half a century.
+10 Born in Germany into a family of Zionist sympathisers, Charlotte, called Lotte Cohn (Charlottenburg, 1893 - Tel Aviv, 1983) played a vital role in the architectural construction of Israel for almost half a century.
 She was the third woman to graduate in architecture from the Charlottenburg Higher Technical School and worked at the post-war reconstruction of East Prussia villages.
-When she emigrated in 1921, she was the first female architect of Mandatory Palestine, and, in 1923, she was the only woman among the founding members of the Palestine Architects Association (Jerusalem).